- 01. What Is An Art Teacher?

 - Initiation into the bases of the drawing

 - Improvement with painting workshops

 - Learning of the sculpture

-- Learning prospecting, modeling, and the exercises of the sketch
+- Learning prospecting, modelling, and the exercises of the sketch

-- And course for preparation for fine arts
+- And a course for preparation for fine arts

 To begin teaching, most of the artists will have to obtain a master's degree or even a doctorate to make them more competitive.
 The majority begins as part-time teachers and assistants of teachers, then as consultant professors, then to obtain finally full-time jobs.
 It's a domain which experiences a lot of competition and is not an easy path to choose due to limited positions as full-time jobs.